 Our intuitive, step-by-step repair manuals changed the world.
 Millions of people have fixed their own electronics using iFixit’s manuals—making it the most popular service documentation platform ever created.

 Today, we are announcing Dozuki: the software behind iFixit’s manuals.
-We’re taking the site that you all know and love, and turning the technology behind it into software products that we’re going to sell to manufacturers.
-Dozuki has two products, Guidebook and Answers.
+We’re taking the site that you all know and love, and turning the technology behind it into a work instruction and training platform built for manufacturing.
 Check it out at dozuki.com, and let me know what you think.

-Guidebook is a modern procedural documentation platform.
-Guidebook makes it easy for anyone to create how-to instructions or publish service documentation for complex devices.
-Every manual is available online, as downloadable PDFs, through dedicated mobile apps like iFixit’s iOS app—or through custom API applications.
-It’s simple for technicians to suggest changes, so manuals consistently get better over time.
+Dozuki is a modern work instruction and training platform purpose-built for manufacturing.
+Our intuitive tools makes it easy for anyone to create training curriculum or publish work instructions.
+Every document is available online, as downloadable PDFs, through dedicated mobile apps, or through custom API applications.
+It’s simple for technicians to suggest changes, so work instructions consistently get better over time.

 Building expert communities